 Increasing Community Access to Local Foods

-Our Community Access programs increase the availability and affordability of locally sourced foods for all New Englanders, and share knowledge of how these fresh ingredients fit into a healthy lifestyle.
-These programs include Farmers Markets, Nutrition Education, Bonus Bucks, and Harvest Kitchen's culinary job training program.
+Our Community Access programs increase the availability and affordability of locally sourced foods and share knowledge of how these fresh ingredients fit into a healthy lifestyle.
+These programs include Farmers Markets, Farm to School and Community Education, Bonus Bucks, and Harvest Kitchen's culinary job training program.

 Building Strong Local Food System Enterprises